Hi, I'm Frannie Chara

-When I picked up Miss Daisy I was told another ex-racing horse with a heavy baggage of abuse was going to be sold for meat consequently I picked him up as well and him and Miss Daisy travelled together to my farm.
+When I picked up Miss Daisy, I was told another ex-racing horse with a heavy baggage of abuse was going to be sold for meat.
+Consequently, I picked him up as well, and both him and Miss Daisy travelled together to my farm.

-It took Beau over a year to adapt to me and we share a beautiful story together of what it takes to build trust: consistency, respect and patience.
+It took Beau over a year to adapt to me.
+We share a beautiful story together of what it takes to build trust: consistency, respect and patience.
 Beau is now thriving.

 Sophie is stunning.

 She is a ray of sunshine.
 She is spontaneous.

 She is an extravert and if she could talk she would be chatty.

 She is sociable and draws energy from crowds.